albu-alex/calorie-intake/README.md

-## Are you a practical man?
+## Are you a practical individual?
 Do you want a simple app that does not waste your time and is straight to the point?

 ## Then, Calorie Intake is for you!